Mathematical analysis: Measure theory

 A measure on a set is a systematic way to assign a number to each suitable subset of that set, intuitively interpreted as its size.
 In this sense, a measure is a generalization of the concepts of length, area, and volume.
 A particularly important example is the Lebesgue measure on a Euclidean space, which assigns the conventional length, area, and volume of Euclidean geometry to suitable subsets of the $n$-dimensional Euclidean space $\mathbb{R}^n$.
 For instance, the Lebesgue measure of the interval $\left[0, 1\right]$ in the real numbers is its length in the everyday sense of the word – specifically, 1.

 Technically, a measure is a function that assigns a non-negative real number or +∞ to (certain) subsets of a set $X$.
 It must assign 0 to the empty set and be (countably) additive: the measure of a 'large' subset that can be decomposed into a finite (or countable) number of 'smaller' disjoint subsets, is the sum of the measures of the "smaller" subsets.
 In general, if one wants to associate a consistent size to each subset of a given set while satisfying the other axioms of a measure, one only finds trivial examples like the counting measure.
 This problem was resolved by defining measure only on a sub-collection of all subsets; the so-called measurable subsets, which are required to form a $\sigma$-algebra.
-This means that countable unions, countable intersections and complements of measurable subsets are measurable.
+This means that the empty set, countable unions, countable intersections and complements of measurable subsets are measurable.
 Non-measurable sets in a Euclidean space, on which the Lebesgue measure cannot be defined consistently, are necessarily complicated in the sense of being badly mixed up with their complement.
 Indeed, their existence is a non-trivial consequence of the axiom of choice.